 Details of Martha Crones temporary employment:

-In a letter to the Board of Park Commissioners [the official name of the governing body, hereafter referred to simply as the "park board"] dated April 18, 1933 (five days after his meeting with Martha) Theodore Wirth writes of his appointment of Martha as temporary curator of the Garden “during the balance of the season, or such other time thereof as seems advisable and satisfactory, the term of employment to be from date to Oct.
+In a memo to the Board of Park Commissioners [the official name of the governing body, hereafter referred to simply as the "park board"] dated April 18, 1933 (five days after his meeting with Martha) Theodore Wirth writes of his appointment of Martha as temporary curator of the Garden “during the balance of the season, or such other time thereof as seems advisable and satisfactory, the term of employment to be from date to Oct.
 1, 1933...pay to be $60 per month.”
 On May 20th, she met Wirth and his secretary (among others) at the Garden.
 The Secretary brought time cards.
 Some days later Martha received a letter from Mr. Wirth’s secretary explaining how and when to complete the time sheets (twice monthly) and who to give them to.
 The "or such other time as seems advisable" was to last a long time.
 The $60 per month was the same amount Eloise Butler had been receiving.

 In her files at the History Center are copies of the notifications to the Park Board from the Minneapolis Civil Service Commission confirming that Martha Crone is eligible for the position of curator on a temporary basis. i.e. the one dated March 28, 1936 confirms her salary as $60 per month.
 It is only the certification dated April 4, 1940 that lists the position as “permanent” at $100 per month for a six month term.